marcosh/crem/docs/how-to-compose-machines.md

 One of the perks of using `crem` is that it is compositional and allows creating complex machines out of simpler ones.

-There are two levels of combinators that you can use to compose your state machines.
+There are three sets of combinators that you can use to compose your state machines.

 The lower level one is given by the several `StateMachine` constructors, which have already been described in [How to create a machine](how-to-create-a-machine.md).
 They provide the most complete set of operations to compose state machines.
 On the other hand, some of them are quite ad-hoc and possibly temporary.

-The higher level is provided by the implementation of several classes from the `Category`/`Profunctor` hierarchy.
+The other two live at a higher level and are provided by the `Category`/`Profunctor` hierarchy and the `Arrow` hierarchy.
 Let's look at them in more detail.

 ## [`Category`](https://hackage.haskell.org/package/base-4.17.0.0/docs/Control-Category.html)